-The first need is for a clear context for your life
+The first need is for a clear context for your life and work

 You cannot control your ministry and your life if you have no clear context in which you are working.
 First, others will control it for you.
 Secondly, you will have no criteria to enable you to plan the detail.
-Here is one possible approach for determining a personal 'big picture'.
+Here are two possible approaches to determining a personal 'big picture'.